 To maximize the Member's safety, the safety of the motoring public, and to minimize exposure to liability.
-With this in mind, this policy shall serve as a framework for troopers to make a reasonable determination, consistent with the provisions of policy and in accordance with their training, whether to engage in, or continue, a pursuit.
+With this in mind, this policy shall serve as a framework for sworn officers of the Department to make a reasonable determination, consistent with the provisions of policy and in accordance with their training, whether to engage in, or continue, a pursuit.
 It is intended to provide guidance to all employees in evaluating circumstances, responsibilities, roles and restrictions with regard to pursuits.
 In an effort to achieve this purpose, requirements for reporting and reviewing the circumstances of each pursuit are established herein.